JB1984/TheBlock/README.md

 <hr>

-<h3> TO DO: </h3>

-2.Image sharing is coming along nicely using base64.
-Sharing works now, but you need to put the images in the root folder and type in the name.
-Need to add ability to select images from anywhere on the computer and the name/path to autopopulate.

 3.Idea would be to use "value" as a reward for running the network (mining) and this "value" would need to be purchased by advertisers to run ads.
 This would create a decentralized sharing network where the money and value created is spread to the contributors.
 Perhaps a "like" would give additional "value".

 4. P2P networking for blockchain.py seem to be working, without sockets....just using flask.
 You MUST add port forwarding to router though for this to work.
 Use -p on the command line to specify the port you want to use.
 Transaction pools are still per each node on the network.
 Possibly in the future add a shared transaction pool to mine from.